ananta111/android-questions-from-stackoverflow/README.md

 Access this application at https://stack-android-util.herokuapp.com or run it locally by following the steps below.

 ## Available Scripts
+(To run the app locally, node should be installed on your system first.
+Go to https://www.npmjs.com/get-npm  for more information)

 In the project directory, you can run: